vEnhance/web.evanchen.cc/input/faq-contest.md

 your reaction should be something like
 "wow, this year's P2 is harder than usual".

-Do not misinterpret the difficulty of an exam as a skill issue.
+**Do not misinterpret the difficulty of an exam as a skill issue**.
 This is one of the most common ways to underperform.
+I have seen so many students do poorly on an exam because they thought a certain problem must be easy or hard based on its problem number, only finding out later they were wrong, and then blaming their low score on the test designer (a really lame excuse).

 ### {{ faq("C-21", "How should I prepare for the Putnam?") }}